Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Clearly, huge numbers of us – particularly us adult women – will experience depression at some point in our lives.

-And yet, for something that so many of us experience, there’s still a great deal of collective stigma and social shame in admitting that we personally struggle with depression, stigma that often makes us feel isolated, disconnected, and like the only ones going through depression, through our own often hellish Dark Night of the Soul.
+And yet, for something that so many of us experience, there’s still a great deal of collective stigma and social shame in admitting that we personally struggle with it, stigma that often makes us feel isolated, disconnected, and like the only ones going through depression, through our own often hellish Dark Night of the Soul.

 Let me repeat this again: